An Overview Of Adolescence

 Adolescence is defined as "the transitional period between puberty and adulthood in human development, extending mainly over the teen years and terminating legally when the age of majority is reached."
-In most cases, adolescence begins around age 12 and ends around age 18.
-This period of one's life consists of many changes and developments.
-Adolescence is essentially a time of growing up, learning about oneself, and coming to terms with who we are.
+In modern times, scientists have speculated that adolescence can physically begin around ten and end around 24.

 What Happens During Adolescence?

 Adolescence is a phase of life that often starts at ten and may end around 24.
 It often involves discovery, growth, and change, with both physical development and psychological development.
 Individuals often start to develop physically, emotionally, and psychologically, and the changes may impact the thoughts, actions, and behaviors of those experiencing them.